-Image depth and clarity were good on this TV, which allowed for a greater depth of field into the image.
+Image depth and clarity were good on this TV, which allowed for a greater depth of field in the image.
 Image detail was also good on this display, having most fine detail clearly visible.

 Side angle viewing was excellent on this TV with no dimming of the picture at the most extreme angles.
 This is the norm for all plasmas and is one of their strong points.

-The PB6900 may not be the best performing plasma TV on the market, especially since it is categorized by LG as their top-tier plasma model, and when compared to Samsung and Panasonic’s top models.
+The PB6900 may not be the best-performing plasma TV on the market, especially since it is categorized by LG as their top-tier plasma model, and when compared to Samsung and Panasonic’s top models.

-However, standing on its own, it does provide good performance and is only truly lacking in its black level reproduction.
+However, standing on its own, it does provide good performance and is only truly lacking in its black-level reproduction.

-So if you’re in the market for a big screen plasma TV with good picture quality, a nice set of features at a hard-to-beat price.
+So if you’re in the market for a big-screen plasma TV with good picture quality, a nice set of features at a hard-to-beat price.
 Then check out LG’s PB6900.